ember-learn/guides-source/guides/release/getting-started/quick-start.md

 or using them multiple times on the same page.
 Ember makes it easy to refactor your templates into reusable components.

-Let's create a `people-list` component that we can use in multiple places to show a list of people.
+Let's create a `PeopleList` component that we can use in multiple places to show a list of people.

 As usual, there's a generator that makes this easy for us.
 Make a new component by typing: